joseleite19/roller-splat-generator/README.md

 # Further improvements
 - Usage of threads to generate boards in parallel
 - Usage of heuristics to generate boards faster

+- Implement LRU cache
+- Add limits for search space - depth or number of moves, total moves tried
+- Checks if there is solution only after a few moves(~5) and not at every move
+- Re-implement the brute force checker without recursion